OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable.en.md

 - when deleting a waypoint, the end user may want to preserve the associated stop.
 Making the separation clear in the data model helps with implementing this behavior correctly, if deemed relevant
 - bundling stops into the path makes it harder to describe what fields `path` waypoints should have, and what should have a separate object and reference.
 It was decided that keeping `path` a simple list of `Location`, with no strings attached, made things a little clearer.

+### No more engineering margins?

+In the legacy model, we had engineering margins.
+These margins had the property of being able to overlap.
+It was also possible to choose the distribution algorithm for each margin individually.

+We asked users to comment on the difference and the usefulness of retaining these margins with scheduled points.
+The answer is that there is no fundamental difference, and that the additional flexibility offered by engineering margins makes no pratical sense (overlap and choice of distribution...).

 ### Arrival times are durations since departure time

 - this allows shifting the departure time without having to change arrival times